-Bloomberg financial news agency quoted a source as saying that antitrust officials of the US Department of Justice have decided to ask Judge Amit Mehta - who ruled that Google had an illegal monopoly in the search market in August - to order Google to sell the Chrome browser.
+Bloomberg financial news agency quoted sources as saying that US Justice Department antitrust officials have decided to ask Judge Amit Mehta – who ruled Google had an illegal monopoly in the search market in August – to order Google to sell the Chrome browser.

 Google also uses Chrome to lead users to its AI product – Gemini – and let it follow them around the web.

-This would harm consumers, developers, and American technology leadership at a time when it is most needed, said Lee-Anne Mulholland, Google's vice president of legal affairs.
+This would harm consumers, developers and American technology leadership at a time when it is most needed, said Lee-Anne Mulholland, Google's vice president of legal affairs.

 The Chrome browser controls about 61% of the market in the US, according to web traffic analytics service StatCounter.